rubymonsters/ruby-for-beginners/20_blocks.md

 values returned by the block.
 The resulting array is then returned by the method `collect`, and printed to the screen.

+In other words, the method `collect` uses the block as a transformer.
+It takes each element of the array, passes it to the block in order to transform it to something else, and then keeps all the transformed values in a *new* array that the method `collect` then eventually returns.

 (Note that the method `collect` has an alias, which is `map`.
 These are exactly the same methods.
 Many programmers prefer `map` over `collect` because it is shorter, and also more commonly used in other languages.
 However, in our study